 Almost 2 years ago:

 “I don’t want you and dad to give up on me.
-I feel like your gonna give up on me”
+I feel like you’re gonna give up on me”

 2 years ago: